 The Colossian church was infiltrated by angel worship.
 Rather than worshiping Christ people began exalting the angels.
 It is amazing to see how even today many cults will diminish Christ to the position of an angel while exalting angels.
 The Jehovah’s Witnesses believe Jesus is Michael the Archangel while the Mormons say He is the brother of Satan.
 This is grossly heretical.

 The Holy Spirit is inspiring Paul to polemicize this idolatrous practice by making something abundantly clear: Christ is the Creator and Lord of the angels.
 They exist for Him.
 He is by right of being the Creator more worthy of worship.
 It is Christ who created the archangel Michael, it is Christ who created Satan.
 They exist to glorify Him.
 Paul ends this section by making it clear, no matter how high and wonderful any created thing might be it only exists to serve the Son.
 Thus all thing made by Him are made for His pleasure.

-Matthew Henry makes this comment:
+Matthew Henry puts it this way:

-Application: We are not the center of our own lives, that position belongs to Christ.
+We are not the center of our own lives, that position belongs to Christ.
 If mighty angels exist at the whim of Christ to serve him and bring him glory what do you think of your life?
 Are you more holy, beautiful, or powerful than the angels?
 Are you of a purer heart?
 If they are able to stand before God what is your life?
 We are not even worthy to see God because of our sin!
 Do we think we exist for any greater purpose?
 Every other purpose we make for ourselves fail in comparison to bringing Christ praise.